PhantomChain/docs/docs/guidebook/core/data-models.md

 ## Block

 Blocks are the core unit of any given blockchain.
-In ARK, blocks contain a group of transactions and are signed by a delegate to validate their authenticity.
+In XPH, blocks contain a group of transactions and are signed by a delegate to validate their authenticity.

 - **id**
-- **version** t*he version of ARK active on the network when the block was forged*
+- **version** t*he version of XPH active on the network when the block was forged*
 - **height** *the height of the block*
 - **previous** *the ID of the previous block in the chain*
 - **forged**: